atomutek/drl-projects/project-2_continuous-control/Report.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

 ## Rewards
-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.

 ### Solving condition